BackstagecrewIS/BackstagecrewIS.github.io/README.md

 * Link beers to Untappd.com so users can 'check in' the beers they are drinking

 ### The structure plane:
-How is the information structured and how is it logically grouped?
+**How is the information structured and how is it logically grouped?**

+The information should be grouped by;

+* Welcome and information
+* Beers
+* Rooms and facilities
+* Location information and contact form

 The landing page should contain a welcome message and basic information about the pub.
 There should also be a navigation area to other areas of the site.